marat1961/Oz-SGL/readme.md

 So far, I see no way to implement what I want using standard objects.
 The creation and destruction of objects uses a shared heap of memory.
 There is no way to place objects on the call stack.
-The good old "object" is declared deprecated and support for new features for this type is not supported.
+The good old "object" is declared deprecated and adding new features for this type is not supported.

 ## Region-based memory management
 This collection implementation relies on the mechanism